 In New Zealand during 1990-2007, preterm birth rates increased, with the most rapid increases occurring during the late 1990s.
 Rates peaked in 1998-1999 and since then have declined slightly.
-In Hutt Valley DHB, preterm birth rates increased during the 1990s, reached a peak in 2000-01 and then declined slightly.
-During the past 8 years, preterm birth rates in Hutt Valley DHB were higher than the New Zealand average.
-During 2003-2007 preterm birth rates nationally were significantly higher for Māori babies, males and those in more deprived or urban areas.
-During 1996-2007, preterm birth rates in both Hutt Valley DHB and New Zealand were also consistently higher for Māori than for European babies.
+In Waikato DHB the pattern was similar, with preterm birth rates increasing during the late 1990s, but flattening off more recently.
+During this period, Waikato DHB's rates were similar to the New Zealand average.
+During 2003-2007, preterm birth rates nationally were significantly higher for Māori babies, males and those in more deprived or urban areas.
+During 1996-2007, preterm birth rates in both Waikato DHB and New Zealand were also consistently higher for Māori than for European babies.